YARC-Official/docs/DMX.md

 [yarg-template-v1.0.ljp](/dmx/yarg-template-v1.0.ljp)

 # Hardware Setup
+A simple example of a harware layout.
+There are many options available for the sACN-to-DMX converter and fixtures.
 ![yarg-docs-dmx-diagram.png](/dmx/yarg-docs-dmx-diagram.png)
-There are many options available for hardware
+A more advanced setup would have a DMX sequencer, either in between the PC and network or as a replacement for the converter.

 # DMX Channels
 Each of the  512 bytes, known  as channels,  in a DMX  packets  can hold a value from 0 to 255.
 YARG  will  set these values to indicate  various changes as follows:
 |Channel Type Legend|||